 Even if you’re focused on writing a novel, writing short stories can be a wonderful creativity tool to help you strengthen elements of your fiction, experiment with characters and simply stay loose.
-Make sure to submit your finished short story to our 87th Annual Writing Competition.
+Make sure to submit your finished short story to our 19th Annual Short Short Story Competition.

 BY JULIE DUFFY